TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 16/Job 16.10.md

 ---

-They have gaped upon me with their mouth; They have smitten me upon the cheek reproachfully: They gather themselves together against me.
+They have gaped on me with their mouth.
+They have struck me on the cheek reproachfully.
+They gather themselves together against me.